Updated on 2026/03/11

 1. Life Science / Rehabilitation science

-2. Life Science / Nutrition science and health science
+2. Life Science / Nutrition and health science

 Current Research Project and SDGs 3